Season 5 – Story 41

 Radio Times archive material

-RT introduced the story with this article and quite abysmal cartoon.
+RT introduced the story with a full-page article and quite abysmal cartoon.
 A few weeks later there was a profile of Frazer Hines.
 And there were various other mini articles during the story’s run.
 Also below the six episode billings.

 – – –